chili-publish/grafx-documentation/docs/releasenotes/index.md

 - Fixed issue when using a swatch as fill color for shapes, which caused the shape color to not change immediately on the canvas when the swatch color is changed
 - Fixed issue with text not being selectable with the Text tool when a blend mode is applied to the text frame

-!!! information "Breaking change"
+??? note "Note for integrators"

-	There is a minor breaking change in the Studio SDK.
+	There is a minor breaking change in the Studio SDK's typings.
+	It basically boils down to changing the import for the Id type, you can do it as follows:
+	Change `#!typescript import { Id } from '@chili-publish/editor-sdk/lib/types/CommonTypes'`
+	To `#!typescript import { Id } from '@chili-publish/editor-sdk'`
 	For more information, please check out the [SDK release notes](https://github.com/chili-publish/editor-sdk/releases/tag/0.117.0){target="_blank"}.

 ## Mar 31, 2023 - Infrastructure update